Hosbital1990/Home-Automation-System-HAS-/README.md

-This HAS projct is known as comeback.
+This HAS project is known as Comeback.
-First Git try of this project started at today Aug 30th, 2024, This project is enaged with Doxygen documation style and already works with this,
+First Git try of this project started today Aug 30th, 2024, This project is engaged with the Doxygen documentation style and already works with this,